 Audit procedures are to be performed on HSCRC-approved Alternative Method of Rate Determination arrangements.
+These procedures are to be submitted 140 days from the close of the Related Entities' Fiscal Year under separate cover.

-The audit procedures to be performed on procedure-based or case-based bundled rates arrangements have been added as step I. The audit procedures to be performed on capitation and global price arrangements are included in Supplement I. These audit procedures involve visiting the risk-taking hospital-related entity to ascertain the accuracy of the information reported in the HSCRC-mandated reports.
+Procedure-based or Case-based Bundled Rates Arrangements: Audit procedures for these arrangements have been added as Step I.

+Capitation and Global Price Arrangements: Audit procedures for these arrangements are included in Supplement I. These procedures involve visiting the risk-taking hospital-related entity to confirm the accuracy of the information reported in HSCRC-mandated reports.

-In procedure A-4, capitation, the three expense centers from schedule AR1 to be reviewed by the auditors are: Med/Surg/Ped/Def, line 10; Emergency Department, line 21, and Imaging, line 31.
-The alternative, if one of the centers selected for review had no activity, is Pharmacy, line 40.
+For Procedure A-4 (Capitation), the three expense centers from Schedule AR1 to be reviewed by auditors are:

+- Med/Surg/Ped/Def (line 10)

+- Emergency Department (line 21)

+- Imaging (line 31)

+If one of the selected centers had no activity, the alternative is Pharmacy (line 40).

-Please have your auditors contact Wayne Nelms (wayne.nelms2@maryland.gov) to obtain Case Mix data (Procedure D), quarterly reports for Hospice samples (Procedure G), and quarterly reports for Cosmetic Surgery (Procedure H).
+Please instruct your auditors to contact Wayne Nelms at wayne.nelms2@maryland.gov to obtain the following:

+- Case Mix data (Procedure D) - Quarterly reports for Hospice samples (Procedure G) - Quarterly reports for Cosmetic Surgery (Procedure H)